k4m4/hash-detector/readme.md

 ### hashDetect(hash, [options])

-Returns the hash type that a string corresponds to.
+Returns an array of possible hash types that the given string might correspond to.

 #### hash

 Type: `string`

-Hash to identify hash type.
+String containing desired hash.

 #### options